percona/pmm-doc/docs/quickstart/index.md

 === "MySQL"

-    Follow the instructions below to connect a Self-hosted MySQL database.
-Alternatively, you can connect an [AWS RDS](../setting-up/client/aws.md), [Azure MySQL](../setting-up/client/azure.md) or a [Google Cloud MySQL ](../setting-up/client/google.md) database.
+    Follow the instructions below to connect a Self-hosted MySQL database:
-    { .power-number }
+    { .power-number}

     1. Create database account for PMM using the following command example.
 This creates a database user with name `pmm``, password `pass``, and the necessary permissions: